miracle-wm-org/miracle-wm-wiki/docs/ipc/commands/move.md

-move position 10 ppt 10 ppt     # Move the focused container to the 10% position of the current output move position center            # Move the focused container to the center of the current output move container to mark meow     # Moves the focused container to mark "meow" move workspace to output right  # Moves the current workspace to the output directly to the right of the active output
+move position 10 ppt 10 ppt     # Move the focused container to the 10% position of the current output move position center            # Move the focused container to the center of the current output move container to mark meow     # Moves the focused container to mark "meow" move container to workspace 1   # Moves the focused container to workspace 1 move workspace to output right  # Moves the current workspace to the output directly to the right of the active output
 ```